Function Call

 String: String to convert

-Converts half-width characters within the string to full-width characters.
-Applies to half-width alphanumeric symbols and katakana as per the half-width to full-width correspondence table.
+Converts half-width characters to full-width characters.
+Half-width alphanumeric characters and katakana are the targets.

-For example, to convert half-width characters in the string value of the cell specified by [PRO_CD] to full-width characters, do the following:
+For example, to convert half-width characters to full-width characters in the string value of the cell specified by [PRO_CD], use the following:

 Date Calculation Functions